Xety/Cake3-Upload/README.md

 * ### suffix
     Default : `_file`

-    You can chage the suffix *_file* to your own suffix :
+    You can change the suffix *_file* to your own suffix :
     ``` php
     $this->addBehavior('Upload', [
     		'fields' => [